Panelefsiniakos F.C.

-Panelefsiniakos F.C. (Πανελευσινιακός Α.Ο.), the Panelefsiniakos Athletic Club, is a football club based in the city of Elefsina, Greece.
-The club currently competes in Football League.
+Panelefsiniakos F.C. (Πανελευσινιακός Α.Ο.), the Panelefsiniakos Athletic Club, are a football club based in the city of Elefsina, Greece.
+The club currently competes in West Attica FCA First Division.
 The team was formed in 1931.

 History

-Panelefsiniakos was formed in 1931.
-The club has played in the top level of Greek football, the Alpha Ethniki, three times (1962, 1968 and 1999), but was relegated after each season.
+Panelefsiniakos were formed in 1931.
+The club has played in the top level of Greek football, the Alpha Ethniki, three times (1961–62, 1967–68 and 1998–99), but was relegated after each season.
 The club has also played in the second level, Beta Ethniki, for 25 seasons.

 After a series of relegations, the club has played for many years in the local West Attica championships.
 In 2013, the team promoted in the Football League 2 after 11 years.
-The new administrators of the team give hope for the future to the fans, signed experienced players from Football League and well-known players in Greece, such as Wellington Gonçalves and Ivan Rusev, who played for many years in the Greek Super League.
+The new administrators of the team give hope for the future to the fans, signed experienced players from Football League and well-known players in Greece, such as Wellington Gonçalves and Ivan Rusev, who played for many years in the Super League.